robcarver17/skipperman/docs/ticksheet_entry_help_SI.md

 Clicking on a cadet name will award the RYA qualification for the relevant cadet, or remove the qualification (which clearly should only be done if there was an error and you clicked the wrong button).

 When you are done just save your changes (pressing a button to award/remove qualifications, or award all ticks to a cadet or to all cadets for a specific item will also save changes).
-If you don’t want to save, press cancel and that will abandon everything you have done since you last saved.
+If you don’t want to save, press cancel and that will abandon everything you have done since you last pressed a button (row or column apply, save button or award/withdraw qualification).

 ## Dropdown tick entry

 In dropdown mode you specify tick values using a dropdown menu; this allows you to award Not Applicable (NA) or half ticks as well as the binary choice of full tick or no tick.
-Clicking on the buttons below a cadet name or item will award that tick level for all items for a given cadet, or set all ticks to that level for that item over all cadets.
+Clicking on the buttons below a cadet name or item will award that tick level for all items for a given cadet ('row apply'), or set all ticks to that level for that item over all cadets ('column apply').

 ![ticksheet_entry_SI2.png](\static\ticksheet_entry_SI2.png)

 Clicking on a cadet name will award the RYA qualification for the relevant cadet, or remove the qualification (which clearly should only be done if there was an error and you clicked the wrong button).

 When you are done just save your changes (pressing a button to award all ticks to a cadet or to all cadets for a specific item will also save changes).
-If you don’t want to save, press cancel and that will abandon everything you have done since you last saved.
+If you don’t want to save, press cancel and that will abandon everything you have done since you last pressed a button (row or column apply, save button or award/withdraw qualification).

 # Qualification awards